hmedal/LANS/README.md

 1. When Graph-Simulation-4 is run it will create a new folder named SimulatedGraph.
 The contents of this folder should be a series of small graphs beginning with "localgen_0.csv" and ending with "localgen_N.csv" where N is the number of local graphs generated - 1.
 This folder will also contain a file named upperlevelGraph.csv which contains the connections between local graphs which unite all local graphs into a single larger graph.
 2. In order to verify that the simulation has completed and is correct compare the number of files in the SimulatedGraph folder with the number of processors specified in the PBS script used to run the simulation.
 If the simulation is complete then all localgen_.csv files and upperlevelGraph.csv should be present and not empty.

+# Known Issues
+The script parallel_parameter_estimation_v2.py takes a long time for the larger CTU-13 scenarios (scenarios 1, 3, 9 and 13).
+We are currently addressing this issue.